peekbank/peekbank/README.md

 ### 3. Promoting the Staging Database to Production

-If the contents of `peekbank_dev` look good when inspected with an DBeaver, you can promote the dev database to a named production database using the following command.
+If the contents of `peekbank_dev` look good when inspected with DBeaver, you can promote the dev database to a named production database using the following command.

 ```
 ./pb promote [new_version_name]